wkumari/draft-vandergaast-edns-client-subnet/README.md

    any given Recursive Resolver and Authoritative Nameserver, which could be another barrier to further DNSSEC adoption in this area.

-   It is expected that in a signed zone using ECS all signatures will use the same DNSKEY record independent of the Tailored Response that should be cached per network.
-Trying to establish a network-specific chain of trust from a non-ECS-enabled zone into an ECS-enabled zone, which tecnically feasbile, has no apparent benefits.
-Therefore, while RRSIGs are obviously tied to the same network as the Tailored Response that they cover, DNSKEY and DS records SHOULD be invariant for all clients.

-   NSEC and NSEC3 are explicitly not addressed in this specification per the discussion about negative answers in Section 7.4.
+   The initial draft of this protocol, against which several authoritative and recursive nameserver implementations were written, did not discuss the handling of DNSSEC RRs and thus it is expected that there are operational inconsistencies in handling them.

+   Given the intention of this document to describe how ECS is currently deployed, specifying new requirements for DNSSEC handling is out of scope.
+However, some recommendations can be made as to what is most

+Contavalli, et al.     Expires September 22, 2016              [Page 17]

+Internet-Draft        Client Subnet in DNS Queries            March 2016

+   likely to result in successful interopration for a DNSSEC-signed ECS zone, mainly from the point of view of Authoritative Nameservers.

+   Most DNSSEC records SHOULD be scoped at /0, except for the RRSIG records which MUST be tied to the RRset that they sign in a Tailored Response.
+While it is possible to conceive of a way to get other DNSSEC records working in a network-specific way, it has little apparent benefit or likelihood of working with deployed validating resolvers.

+   One further implication here is that, despite the discussion about negative answers in Section 7.4, scoping NSEC or NSEC3 records at /0 per the previous paragraph necessarily implies that DNSSEC-signed negative answers must also be network-invariant.

 10. NAT Considerations